josikie/Trivia-API-2nd-Udacity-Submission/backend/README.md

 ### Set up the Database

-Go to main directory of project, run postgres with default user and database in postgres:
+Go to main directory of project, run postgres with default user and default database in postgres:

 ```bash
 psql postgres postgres